Treats Irregular Periods

 As with any new prescription, you should go over anything you’re already taking with your Doctor before starting on Estarylla.
 This includes recreational drugs, over-the-counter meds, and even herbal supplements.
 Even something as relatively harmless as St. John’s wort can cause Estarylla to be less effective at preventing pregnancy.
 There are certain meds you should absolutely bring up.
 These are aromatase inhibitors, cancer medications, HIV drugs, seizure medicines, and those used for chronic hepatitis C.

-If you choose to pay out-of-pocket, Estarylla is quite affordable since it’s a generic brand.
+If you choose to pay out-of-pocket, Estarylla is quite affordable since it’s a generic brand, as low as $16 per pack when ordering 3 packs or more.
 You can also save by choosing one of several other Estarylla generics, such as Mono-Linyah, Previfem, Norgestimate / Ethinyl Estradiol, Femynor, Mononessa, Sprintec, Mili.

 No, birth control pills do not cause infertility.
 Some women worry that birth control pills like Estarylla can cause long-term fertility issues.